Rethinking Publication: A Certification Framework for AI-Enabled Research: Framework

 The argument above establishes that valid knowledge is valid regardless of its origin.
 It does not establish that who produces knowledge is irrelevant.
 The diversity of knowledge producers, across communities, languages, institutional positions, and epistemological traditions, is constitutively valuable: it broadens the range of questions asked and anomalies noticed.

 \textit{Historical precedent: the Erdős model.} The idea of separating who poses a problem from who solves it is not new.
 The mathematician Paul Erdős co-authored more than 1,500 papers by sharing problems with collaborators around the world and letting them do the development work \citep{Hoffman1998}.
 What is genuinely new in the pipeline era is the scale at which this happens, the absence of any expectation that the executor will receive credit, and the fact that ideas can be deposited now and developed years later when capability catches up.
 The comparison is useful precisely because it breaks down at one specific point.
 Erdős's collaborators were credited as co-authors.
 Pipelines make no such claim.
-That difference dissolves the awkward question of executor credit and leaves the originating idea as the one contribution that no machine can replace.
+That difference dissolves the awkward question of executor credit and leaves the originating idea as the contribution current pipelines cannot replicate.

 \textit{The vetting spectrum.} A researcher contributes at different levels.
 At the \emph{idea-originator} level, the researcher provides the formulation without claiming to have verified execution, pipeline errors are bounded to the execution layer.
 At the \emph{endorser} level, the researcher has reviewed the output and accepts responsibility for its quality.
 At the \emph{full-author} level, the researcher has verified all content and takes traditional authorship responsibility.
 A fourth level, \emph{co-director}, applies to iterative pipeline use, now the dominant mode of frontier AI-assisted research.
 The co-director provides initial direction, evaluates the pipeline's response, and iterates, contributing at identifiable points rather than only at the formulation stage.
 At every level, what the framework protects is the same: the specific judgment that constituted the abductive move.
 The vetting level determines accountability; the contribution grade determines certification.